Aadv1k/cybernated/README.md

-# cybernated
+# cybernated 🤖

-A news-aggregator newsletter built from scratch
+A news-aggregator email subscription service built from scratch

 ## Install